Action of 3 May 1920

-The action of 3 May 1920 was a short single-ship action fought during the Russian Civil War between the French Navy and the Soviet Russia.
+The action of 3 May 1920 was a short single-ship action fought off Ochakov during the Russian Civil War between a French Navy aviso and a Bolshevik floating battery.

 Background

-During the Russian Civil War, the French Navy was engaged as part of the Allied Intervention providing assistance to the White faction engaged on the Southern Front.
-The French Navy suffered a mutiny in 1919 but operations were carried until the end of the conflict.
+During the Russian Civil War, the French Navy took part of the Allied Intervention by providing assistance to the White faction engaged on the Southern Front.
+The French Navy suffered a mutiny in 1919 but operations continued until the end of the conflict.

 Action

-According to French sources, the French sloop (avisos) Le Scarpe imprudently advanced into the territorial waters of the red Russia near Novorossiysk during a routine patrol in the Black Sea.
-The Captain wanted to sail to Nikolaiev to collect information about procuring supplies.
+According to French sources, the French aviso Le Scarpe imprudently advanced into the territorial waters of Soviet Russia near Novorossiysk during a routine patrol in the Black Sea.
+Le Scarpe's commander wanted to sail to Nikolaiev to collect information about procuring supplies.

-The French ship encountered the Soviet floating battery Krasnaya Zarya near Ochakov; during the subsequent fight she was damaged and surrendered.
+The French warship encountered the Soviet floating battery Krasnaya Zarya near Ochakov; during the subsequent fight Le Scarpe was damaged and surrendered.
 This happened near the end of the Russian Civil War, and the ship was soon returned.